 To thrive in a Work From Anywhere World™, teams must trust each other.
 So it feels good — and does us good — to get to know where team members are coming from, connect with the similarities and appreciate their unique strengths and talents.

 Trust can be built through transparency in communication.
-It can also be enabled by intuitive tools like Ninety® software that help to define objectives, understand roles and accountability, and monitor progress toward organizational goals.
+It can also be enabled by intuitive tools like Ninety that help to define objectives, understand roles and accountability, and monitor progress toward organizational goals.

 Today, teams are more multigenerational than ever.
-For the first time in history, five generations are helping us build great companies and Get Smart Stuff Done.™ Although birth years vary, they are:
+Five generations are helping us build great companies and work smarter for the first time in history.
+Although birth years vary, they are:

 - Traditionalists — born 1927 to 1946